Delivery Options: IN CLASS, ONLINE, BLENDED

 If you hold the NCSO (National Construction Safety Officer) designation, you are eligible to receive up to 30 hours of pre-approved seminar credit.
 If you are in the process of pursuing the NCSO designation, you must wait until you have received the designation before pre-approved seminar credit will be awarded.
 To find out if you are eligible for seminar credit, please contact a student advisor.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred toward certificates in Environmental Management or Professional Management.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Environmental Management, Human Resource Management, and Professional Management.
 The number of hours will vary based on certificate requirements and courses.

 Awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.